ivyivylynn/OS_Study_Notes/README.md

-# OS_Study_Notes
-Stores my study notes for Operating Systems
+# OS_Study_NotesThis is my study notes for Georgia Tech CS 6200 Introduction to Operating Systems.
+PDFs are available in the PDFs folder.
+[P1L2](/P1L2.md)